kamilMlynarczykk/projekt-Speech-emotion-recognition/README.md

 ## 1. Goals of project

-- Based on human speech predicting those 6 emotions: ANGER, HAPPIENESS, SADNESS, DISGUST, FEAR or NEUTRAL
+- Based on human speech, predicting those 6 emotions: ANGER, HAPPIENESS, SADNESS, DISGUST, FEAR or NEUTRAL

 ## 2. Used Datasets